Arnab-Sarker/aaaa/README.md

-This github repository is made for my personal website and I have used the Slate github theme.
+This GitHub repository has been made using the Slate GitHub theme and is designed for my personal use.